SapphireDb/SapphireDb/Documentation/docs/index.md

 ## Overview

 Realtime database is a provider for Asp.Net Core and Entity Framework.
-It enables realtime transport of data using websockets.
+It enables realtime transport of data using modern webstandars.
 By subscribing to specific collections the clients can get notified about changes in the database.
 This enables easy data synchronization.

+But realtime database also adds features like handlers, messaging, authentication and authorization and integrates well with existing frameworks.

 ??? success "Easy configuration"